A California shop and journal.

 What you’ll find here

-Original illustrated tees designed in California — each one drawn from the places, animals, and landscapes of the West Coast.
+Illustrated tees, hats, and goods designed in California — drawn from the surf breaks, towns, and coastlines of the West Coast and Baja.
 Quality leather dog leashes and collars built for daily use.
-Tote bags, accessories, and goods chosen because they hold up over time.
+Tote bags and accessories chosen because they hold up.

 The Journal